 What does the number stand for in F1B?

 In F1B Sheepadoodle, the 1 represents the generation that the dog is.
-In our cause, the number is 1 which means that it is a first generation Sheepadoodle.
-This means that it is the first offspring of a Old English Sheepdog and a Poodle.
+In this case, the number is 1 which means that it is a first-generation Sheepadoodle.
+It is the first offspring of an Old English Sheepdog and a Poodle.

 What does the “B” stand for in F1B?

 In F1B Sheepadoodle, the B stands for the word Backcross.
-Backcross is a term that means that it bred back to one of the purebred dog families (either a 100% Poodle or a 100% Sheepdog).
-Almost always, an F1B Sheepadoodle is a backcross back to a 100% Poodle because they don’t shed and are hypoallergenic.
+Backcross is a term that means that it bred back to one of the purebred dog families (either a purebred Poodle or a purebred Sheepdog).
+Almost always, an F1B Sheepadoodle is a backcross back to a purebred Poodle because they don’t shed and are hypoallergenic.

 Genetic Breakdown for Common Sheepadoodle Generations

 Below is the genetic breakdown for the most common Sheepadoodle generations.
-This will show you the amount of Poodle genetics vs. Sheepdog genetics in a dog.
+This will show you the amount of Poodle versus Sheepdog genetics in a dog.
 In the section below, we go into more depth for each generation..

 - F1 Sheepadoodle: 50% Poodle & 50% Old English Sheepdog